Combining Core Strength With Abdominal Exercises to Get Those 6-Pack Abs

 Tip: Avoid sitting up too high during crunches because it can release the tension on the abs and overuse the lower back.

-And now for adding in more core workouts — Forearm planks and forearm bridges are phenomenal core strengthening exercises.
-They target the deeper muscles around the stomach and lower back areas that play a vital role in protecting and stabilizing the lower back.
+Forearm planks are phenomenal core strengthening exercises.
+They target the rectus abdominis, internal and external obliques, transversus abdominis, spinal erectors, quadriceps, and pectoral muscles.
 They also help to give the “flatter” stomach look that is highly sought after.

 Tip: Always look for good alignment when doing planks and forearm bridges.
 Your goal is to have a straight line going through your ankles, knees, hips, and shoulders.